The mission of The Paul J. Aicher Foundation is to advance deliberative democracy and improve the quality of public life in the United States.

 Archon Fung, Trustee

-Ford Foundation Professor of Democracy and Citizenship, John F. Kennedy School of Government, Harvard University, Cambridge, Mass.
+Acting Dean and Ford Foundation Professor of Democracy and Citizenship, Ash Center for Democratic Governance and Innovation, John F. Kennedy School of Government, Harvard University, Cambridge, Mass.

 Peter Levine, Trustee